mcpt/mcpt.github.io/index.md

 ### Yi Deng
 Ever since I attended my first CPT meeting, I knew competitive programming was for me.
 Doing JDCC has been one of my favorite high school experiences  and I cant wait for JDCC this year.
 I hope we can get better at competitive programming and be one of the best schools for programmers this year!

+### Andy Pham
+I'm an avid reader, a horrible gamer,  and an absolute geek - who just so happens to enjoy coding!
+After Grade 9 ICS2O, I realized I enjoyed teaching other students through exploring new perspectives and ideas about what code can do.
+With my friends Dereck and Derek, I started the Game Dev branch last year and look forward to continuing it this year.
+Happy coding!

+### Derek Zhang
+Through MCPT, I have been connected with so many amazing programmers who are just as passionate as I am.
+I have learned so much just by being around like-minded students who see the beauty in programming, beyond the depths of ICS.
+The monthly contests that MCPT hosts also introduced me to competitive programming, a face of computer science I would have never discovered without MCPT.

 ## Executives